iasql/docs/docs/ECS Fargate Tutorials/typeorm.md

 npx typeorm migration:revert
 ```

-3. The second, and last, migration reverts the changes and calls the `iasql_apply` function:
+3. The `down` part of the second, and last, migration is called which reverts the changes and calls the `iasql_apply` function:

 ```sql title="ecs-fargate-examples/typeorm/infra/1646683871219-Initial.js"
 ...